-The following risks to the successful delivery of this strategy have been identified and will be handled through our normal risk management process.
+The following risks to the successful delivery of this strategy have been identified and will be handled through our risk management processes.
 Our intended mitigation of the risk is shown in italics.

 Cultural dissonance: acceptance of challenge and change

 - clear strategy agreed with strong change management approaches